dnsimple/dnsimple-developer/content/v2/domains.markdown

 DELETE /:account/domains/:domain
 ~~~

-For domains which are registered with DNSimple, this *will not delete the domain from the registry*, nor perform a refund.
+For domains registered with DNSimple, this *will not delete the domain from the registry* or perform a refund.

 ### Parameters